Tackling Fake News in Bengali: Unraveling the Impact of Summarization vs. Augmentation on Pre-trained Language Models: Related Works

 \subsection{Hybrid and Ensemble Approaches}

 Some research tried to merge multiple methods together to achieve better results.
 In this section, we discuss them.

-Ruchansky et al. \cite{bib69} propose a hybrid model named CSI consisting of three modules - Capture, Score and Integrate.
-The first module employs a recurrent neural network (RNN) to capture the temporal structure of user activity on a particular article and is based on the response and text.
-The second module picks up on the source characteristics based on user activity, and then the two are combined with the third module to determine whether or not an article is authentic.
-They used two datasets - \textbf{TWITTER} and \textbf{WEIBO}.
-Their hybrid CSI model was able to achieve 0.95 in accuracy and F1-score.
+Ruchansky et al.~\cite{bib69} propose a hybrid model named \textbf{CSI}, consisting of three modules—\textit{Capture}, \textit{Score}, and \textit{Integrate}—and utilize two datasets: \textbf{TWITTER} and \textbf{WEIBO}.
+The first module employs an RNN to capture the temporal structure of user activity on a particular article, based on both user responses and textual content.
+User features ($x_u$) are embedded using Singular Value Decomposition (SVD), with ranks of 20 for Twitter and 10 for Weibo.
+The second module focuses on source characteristics derived from user activity, and the outputs of the first two modules are combined in the third module to determine the authenticity of an article.
+For Weibo, textual features ($x_\tau$) are extracted using \textit{doc2vec} applied to segmented text.
+The initial feature vector $x_t$ has a dimensionality of 122 for Twitter and 112 for Weibo.
+These raw features are projected into a lower-dimensional embedding space of 100 dimensions ($\tilde{x}_t$) before being passed into the RNN.
+Their hybrid CSI model was able to achieve 0.95 in accuracy and \( F_1 \)-score.

 The research team of Nasir et al. \cite{bib70} proposed a novel hybrid deep learning model for classifying fake news that integrates recurrent and convolutional neural networks.
-They used two publicly available datasets \textbf{FA-KES} and \textbf{ISOT}.
+They used two publicly available datasets \textbf{FA-KES} and \textbf{ISOT} and employed 100 dimensional pre-trained GloVe embeddings.
 Both datasets have almost equal amounts of fake and real news.
-They were able to achieve an accuracy score of 0.60 in DS1 and 0.99 in DS2.
+They were able to achieve an accuracy score of 0.60 in dataset-1 and 0.99 in dataset-2.

-The research of Ahmad et al. \cite{bib66} proposed ensembling multiple traditional machine learning models.
+The research of Ahmad et al. \cite{bib66} proposed ensembling multiple traditional ML models.
 They picked three publicly available English datasets which contain news from multiple domains.
 They explored various ensemble techniques such as bagging, boosting and voting classifier.
-Their first voting classifier is ensemble of LR,RF and KNN and second one consists of LR, linear SVM, and CART.
-The bagging ensemble consists 100 decision trees and two boosting algorithms are XGBoost and AdaBoost.
+Their first voting classifier is ensemble of LR,RF and KNN and second one consists of LR, linear SVM, and Classification and Regression Trees (CART).
+The bagging ensemble consists 100 DT and two boosting algorithms are XGBoost and AB.
 Comparing ensemble and individual learners, the ensemble learners have consistently outperformed the individual learners in their research.